March 28, 2014

 Tips for filing claims, preventing further damage

-Jefferson City, Mo. - In light of Wednesday's severe weather that caused significant property damage to the St. Louis region and other parts of the state, the Missouri Department of Insurance is reminding Missourians if they have questions or concerns about their insurance coverage to contact the department's Insurance Consumer Hotline at 800-726-7390 or visit insurance.mo.gov.
+Jefferson City, Mo. - In light of Thursday's severe weather that produced hail, strong winds and tornadic activity, the Missouri Department of Insurance is reminding Missourians if they have questions or concerns about their insurance coverage to contact the department's Insurance Consumer Hotline at 800-726-7390 or visit insurance.mo.gov.

-The Department of Insurance offers this guidance for consumers affected by the storms:
+The Department of Insurance offers these tips for consumers affected by the storms:

 - Contact your insurance agent or your company's toll-free claims number as soon as possible.

 - If you have lost the contact information for your insurance company, the department may be able to help you locate it.
-Contact the Missouri Department of Insurance at insurance.mo.gov or by calling 800-726-7390.
+Contact the department at insurance.mo.gov or by calling 800-726-7390.

 - Make temporary repairs to prevent further damage.
-For example, a hole in the roof should be covered by a tarp or other materials to keep rain out.
+For example, a hole in the roof should be covered by a tarp or other materials to keep out rain.
 The same goes for a broken car window.
 Otherwise, further damage will likely not be covered by your insurance policy.
 Keep the receipts for materials you buy so you can be reimbursed.

 - Once your claim is processed, get estimates from contractors or auto repair shops known to you or recommended by someone you trust.
 Be suspicious of strangers who offer to do repairs for you.